Pasamalar

 The story of Pasamalar was written by K. P. Kottarakkara, which Bhimsingh expanded into a screenplay, with Aaroor Dass writing the dialogues.
-The film was predominantly shot in Neptune Studios.
-The film was produced by M. R. Santhanam and K. Mohan under Rajamani Pictures.
+The film was predominantly shot at Neptune Studios.
+It was produced by M. R. Santhanam and K. Mohan under the Rajamani Pictures banner.
 The film's original soundtrack was composed by M. S. Viswanathan and T. K. Ramamoorthy, while the lyrics were written by Kannadasan.

 Pasamalar was released on 27 May 1961 and received critical acclaim with Ganesan and Savitri's performances being widely lauded.
 The film was also a commercial success, with a theatrical run of over 26 weeks, thereby becoming a silver jubilee film.
 The film won the Certificate of Merit for Second Best Feature Film at the 9th National Film Awards.
-It became a trendsetter resulting in similar themes about brother-sister relationships and was remade in Hindi, Telugu, Kannada and Malayalam languages.
+It became a trendsetter resulting in similar themes about brother-sister relationships and was remade in Hindi, Telugu, Sinhala, Kannada and Malayalam languages.
 A digitally restored version of Pasamalar was released on 15 August 2013 and was also well received.